NikiforovAll/nikiforovall.github.io/_posts/2024-05-27-aws-claim-check-dotnet.md

 ```

-Now once we have the infrastructure ready, we can take a look at the components.
+Now, once we have the infrastructure ready, we can take a look at the components.

 #### File Upload via API